Projective structures, neighborhoods of rational curves and Painlev'e equations: Abstract

 \section{Abstract}

 We investigate the duality between local (complex analytic) projective structures on surfaces and two dimensional (complex analytic) neighborhoods of rational curves having self-intersection $+1$.
 We study the analytic classification, existence of normal forms, pencil/fibration decomposition, infinitesimal symmetries.
-Part of the results were announced in \cite{CRAS}.
+We deduce some transcendental result about Painlev\'e equations.
+Part of the results were announced in \cite{CRAS}; an extended version is available in \cite{MaycolFrank}.